bieganski/gitlab-runner/docs/enterprise_guide/index.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Enterprise guide for deploying and scaling a GitLab Runner Fleet

-GitLab Runners, a software agent, executes the build jobs defined in your GitLab CI pipeline either using a local shell or container.
-Hosting a runner fleet requires a well-planned infrastructure that needs to include considerations for computing capacity, storage, network bandwidth and throughput.
+# Scale a fleet of runners for your enterprise

+When you host a fleet of runners, you need a well-planned infrastructure that takes into consideration your:

+- Computing capacity.
+- Storage capacity.
+- Network bandwidth and throughput.

 This guide provides a structured approach to developing a GitLab Runner deployment strategy based on your organization's requirements.
-The guide does not make specific recommendations regarding the type of infrastructure you should use for hosting a runner fleet.
-However, it provides tips and insights from our experience in operating the runner fleet on GitLab.com, which processes millions of CI jobs monthly.
+The guide does not make specific recommendations about the type of infrastructure you should use.
+However, it provides tips and insights from the experience of operating the runner fleet on GitLab.com, which processes millions of CI/CD jobs each month.

 ## Planning Checklist

-- [ ] Create a list of the number of teams that will be using GitLab CI.
+- <input type="checkbox"> Create a list of the teams that will use GitLab CI/CD.
-- [ ] Catalog the programming languages, web frameworks, libraries in use at your organization.
-For example (GoLang, C++, PHP, Java, Python, JavaScript, React, Node.js).
+- <input type="checkbox"> Catalog the programming languages, web frameworks, and libraries in use at your organization.
+For example, GoLang, C++, PHP, Java, Python, JavaScript, React, Node.js.
-- [ ] Estimate the number of CI jobs each team may execute per hour, per day.
+- <input type="checkbox"> Estimate the number of CI/CD jobs each team may execute per hour, per day.
-- [ ] Validate if any team has build environment requirements that cannot be addressed using containers.
+- <input type="checkbox"> Validate if any team has build environment requirements that cannot be addressed by using containers.
-- [ ] Validate if any team has build environment requirements that are best served by having runners dedicated to that team.
+- <input type="checkbox"> Validate if any team has build environment requirements that are best served by having runners dedicated to that team.
-- [ ] Estimate the compute capacity that you may need to support the expected CI demand.
+- <input type="checkbox"> Estimate the compute capacity that you may need to support the expected demand.

+You will probably need different infrastructure stacks to host different runner fleets.
+For example, you may want some runners in the public cloud and some on-premise.

-We expect that there will be different infrastructure stacks chosen to host runner fleets, (public cloud, on-premise).
-It is critical to note that the performance of the CI jobs on the runner fleet is directly related to the fleet's environment.
-Hosting the fleet on a shared computing platform is not recommended for organizations executing a high number of resource-intensive CI jobs.
+The performance of the CI/CD jobs on the runner fleet is directly related to the fleet's environment.
+If you are executing a large number of resource-intensive CI/CD jobs, hosting the fleet on a shared computing platform is not recommended.

-## Understanding workers, executors and autoscaling capabilities
+## Workers, executors, and autoscaling capabilities

-Let's take a minute to discuss in more detail some key concepts about the runner.
-As described earlier, `gitlab-runner` is the exectuable that executes your ci jobs.
-That's true, but its also a very flexible and powerful piece of software.
+The `gitlab-runner` executable is a flexible and powerful piece of software that runs your CI/CD jobs.
 Each runner is an isolated process responsible for picking up requests for job executions and dealing with them according to pre-defined configurations.
-As an isolated process, each runner can create 'sub-processes' (also called machines or workers) to run jobs.
-In the next section we describe setting up a most basic runner configuration so as to set the stage for discussions regarding more advanced configuration options.
+As an isolated process, each runner can create "sub-processes" (also called "machines" or "workers") to run jobs.

+The next section describes how to set up a runner with very few configuration options.
+You can start with this configuration and then build on it.

-### Basic configuration (one runner, one worker)
+### Basic configuration: one runner, one worker

-- For the most basic configuration lets say you install the GitLab Runner software on a supported host and operating system.
+For the most basic configuration, you install the GitLab Runner software on a supported host and operating system.

-- After the install is complete, you execute the runner registration command just once and you select the `shell` executor.
-In the runner `config.toml` you set concurrency = 1.
+After the installation is complete, you execute the runner registration command just once and you select the `shell` executor.
+Then you edit the runner `config.toml` file to set concurrency to `1`.

 ```toml
 concurrent = 1